Lean Startup Challenges run from May 1st to October 31st.

 Students are then reimbursed 50% of the money they spend applying technology to their business – to a maximum reimbursement of $1,500 – between July 1st and August 31st.
 This can be almost anything that makes their life easier or their customer’s life easier.
 E.g. Building a website that includes an online ordering system, having a mobile app built, or creating an online training platform.

-To qualify for the $2,500 challenge students have until August 31st to meet the requirements of both the $750 Challenge and the $1,500 Challenge, spend at least $2,000 on applying technology, write a professional 10-page business plan (with a minimum of 3 years of conservative month-to-month financials) and incorporate their business.
+To qualify for the $2,500 challenge students have until August 31st to meet the requirements of both the $750 Challenge and the $1,500 Challenge, spend at least $2,000 on applying technology, submit a professionally written 10-page business plan (with a minimum of 3 years of conservative month-to-month financials) and incorporate their business.

 Students then earn $0.50 for every dollar in revenue they generate between September 1st and October 31st up to a maximum of $2,500.